haw056/BGGN-213/README.md

 # BGGN-213
 Classwork from BGGN 213
 😆
-Congrates! you are viewing my classwork from BGGN 213 at UCSD My name is Howard Wang
+Congrates! you are viewing my classwork from BGGN 213 at UC San Diego My name is Howard Wang